Montana Avenue

 Montana Avenue is a primarily residential tree-lined street that stretches from Ocean Avenue in Santa Monica, California to the West L.A.
 Veterans Administration at Bringham Avenue in the Brentwood district of Los Angeles.
 A non-contiguous segment of Montana Avenue then continues east of the Veterans Administration in the Brentwood Glen neighborhood to Veteran Avenue at UCLA when it becomes Gayley Avenue.
 Gayley Avenue later becomes Midvale Avenue at its intersection with Wilshire Boulevard.

 It is a well-known upscale shopping dining destination for both locals and visitors.

 Shopping and dining district

 Montana Avenue is most famous for more than 150 upscale boutiques and restaurants in the portion from 7th to 17th Streets in Santa Monica.
 Many celebrities frequent the district.
-The district is home to popular restaurants, coffee shops and more, including Beaming, Andrew's Cheese Shop, and Art's Table.
+The district is home to popular restaurants, coffee shops.

 Public transportation

 The western portion is served by Santa Monica Transit line 18, and the section by UCLA is served by LACMTA line 602.